Anti-Raid/splashtail/README.md

 - Basic utility functions (if needed) [NOT NEEDED YET]
 - Stabilizing the `Limits` module [X]
 - Stabilizing the ``Server Backups`` module [X]

+*Key*

+- X: Done
+- WIP: Work in Progress
+- WU: Website needs to be updated but added to bot
+- BU: Bot needs to be updated but added to website

 For future releases (or even initial if time permits):